Richard-lau200/ECE740/README.md

 ## Instruction

-## 1. CIFAR-10 dataset directory
+## 1. CIFAR-10 and ICFAR-100 dataset directories

 Download the CIFAR-10 and CIFAR-100 dataset from [here](http://www.cs.toronto.edu/~kriz/cifar.html).
 Unzip the file and move some to `./data/CIFAR-10/` and `./data/CIFAR-100/` seperately.

-## 2. cd experiment
+## 2. Set up the experiment

 For CIFAR-10:

-* Change to the original folder with 'cd ./experiments/CIFAR-10/01234/', which means the author considers labels 0, 1, 2, 3, and 4 as normal and the others as anomalies.
+* Change to the original folder with `cd ./experiments/CIFAR-10/01234/`, which means the author considers labels 0, 1, 2, 3, and 4 as normal and the others as anomalies.

-* To perform anomaly detection on AutoAttack adversarial samples of CIFAR-10, use the command cd ./experiments/CIFAR-10/02468/.
-Then, run combined_method2.py under ./data/CIFAR-10/cifar-10-batches-py/ to combine the clean CIFAR-10 test set and adversarial samples generated from step 2, and create a new dataset.
-Finally, update the test_list of the CIFAR-10 dataset in ECE740/datasets/cifar_dataset.py/.
+* To perform anomaly detection on AutoAttack adversarial samples of CIFAR-10, use the command` cd ./experiments/CIFAR-10/02468/`.
+Then, run combined_method2.py under `./data/CIFAR-10/cifar-10-batches-py/` to combine the clean CIFAR-10 test set and adversarial samples generated from step 2, and create a new dataset.
+Finally, update the test_list of the CIFAR-10 dataset in `ECE740/datasets/cifar_dataset.py/`.

 For CIFAR-100:

-* Change to the original folder with cd ./experiments/CIFAR-10/13579/.
-Then, run combined_method2.py under ./data/CIFAR-100/cifar-100-python/ to combine the clean CIFAR-100 test set and adversarial samples generated from step 2, and create a new dataset.
-Finally, update the test_list of the CIFAR-100 dataset in ECE740/datasets/custom_dataset.py/.
+* Change to the original folder with `cd ./experiments/CIFAR-10/13579/`.
+Then, run combined_method2.py under `./data/CIFAR-100/cifar-100-python/` to combine the clean CIFAR-100 test set and adversarial samples generated from step 2, and create a new dataset.
+Finally, update the test_list of the CIFAR-100 dataset in `ECE740/datasets/custom_dataset.py/`.

 ## 3. training and testing